What is a seekh kebab?

 Seekh Kebab is a popular Indian appetizer typically eaten with a side of green chutney.
 These flavorful bites of lamb or beef are made with freshly ground whole spices.
 Traditionally, they’re made in a tandoor (a large clay oven), but when you’re making them at home, the grill is the way to go.

-Seekh kebabs can be made with any ground meat – chicken, goat, lamb or beef.
+Seekh kebabs can be made with any ground meat – chicken, goat, lamb, or beef.
 You have to finely mince the meat in a food processor, combine it with all of the spices and then wrap the meat onto skewers.
 After that, heat up the grill!

 This kebab is similar to the shami kebab, which is also made of minced meat.
-Like my shami kebab and malai kofta recipes, this seekh kebab is part of Mughlai cuisine (aka dishes brought to India by Mughal rulers who traveled from Persia and Afghanistan).
-Mughlai dishes are some of my favorite dishes because they’re made with whole spices and are therefore
+Like my shami kebab and malai kofta recipes, this seekh kebab is part of Mughlai cuisine (dishes brought to India from Persia and Afghanistan by Mughal rulers).

 Prep these skewers in advance, so that they’re ready when you’re ready to grill.
 I’ll sometimes eat these kebabs right off the skewer (like a corndog).
 You can also slice them up and serve them with plain basmati rice and a side of grilled veggies with grilled lemons for squeezing.
 Enjoy!